lammarco/forceslinger/README.md

 -mouse left/right click - fires 1/3 particles (when having the particle launcher)

-For the full version: go to [the itch.io page](https://lammarco.itch.io/forceslinger).
+For the full downloadable version: go to [the itch.io page](https://lammarco.itch.io/forceslinger).